 Should Value Investors Buy These Finance Stocks?

-Grupo Financiero Galicia (GGAL) is a stock many investors are watching right now.
-GGAL is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
-The stock has a Forward P/E ratio of 3.42.
-This compares to its industry's average Forward P/E of 9.32.
-Over the past year, GGAL's Forward P/E has been as high as 5.67 and as low as 2.80, with a median of 3.56.
+One company to watch right now is MS&AD Insurance Group (MSADY).
+MSADY is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.

-Investors should also recognize that GGAL has a P/B ratio of 0.58.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-GGAL's current P/B looks attractive when compared to its industry's average P/B of 1.60.
-Within the past 52 weeks, GGAL's P/B has been as high as 0.69 and as low as 0.41, with a median of 0.49.
+Another notable valuation metric for MSADY is its P/B ratio of 0.59.
+The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
+MSADY's current P/B looks attractive when compared to its industry's average P/B of 1.26.
+MSADY's P/B has been as high as 0.70 and as low as 0.57, with a median of 0.62, over the past year.

-Investors could also keep in mind Societe Generale Group (SCGLY), an Banks - Foreign stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Value investors also frequently use the P/S ratio.
+This metric is found by dividing a stock's price with the company's revenue.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+MSADY has a P/S ratio of 0.4.
+This compares to its industry's average P/S of 1.03.

-Societe Generale Group is trading at a forward earnings multiple of 7.54 at the moment, with a PEG ratio of 2.87.
-This compares to its industry's average P/E of 9.32 and average PEG ratio of 0.50.
+Universal Insurance Holdings (UVE) may be another strong Insurance - Property and Casualty stock to add to your shortlist.
+UVE is a # 2 (Buy) stock with a Value grade of A.

 Click to get this free report